The research grant

-You have until the 31st of May 2019 to submit your application.
+You have until May 31st 2020 to submit your application.
 See “The application process” tab for more information.
 Costs in relation to the research grant application will be borne by the applicant.

 8. Who will select the winning research projects?

 All qualifying research grant applications will be evaluated by an independent panel of international experts (either by the Dermatology or by the Respiratory panel, depending on the selected disease area).
 Experts will select the five most relevant research projects submitted for their disease area against predefined criteria (the “winning research projects”).
 For more information, see “The selection” and “The expert panel” tabs.
 The decisions of the expert panel are final.
 There will be no further correspondence on the method of selection and the outcome of the selection process.

 The applicants of the winning research projects will each receive a research grant, provided that the following cumulative conditions are met: